 - Automatic BST/GMT clock change

 In this sense, HeatingSave performs all the functions of a “Smart Metering” system, but goes one stage further as it controls the energy usage instead of just reporting it.
 For those using heating oil it estimates the liters of fuel used each day and predicts how much oil is left in the tank.
-The data limits of each HeatingSave controller are listed below

 The graph on the right is a schematic to show the times of year when HeatingSave make the most savings.
 Firstly, is autumn.

 This is because many traditional systems switch on the heating on the 1st October irrespective of the weather conditions.